 I know what you devils are thinking…Vegan Spring Potato Salad?
-It’s almost Winter, bitch!
+It’s almost Winter!
 Well, no, I am in Australia (also known as the Upside Down of the world..ha ha, Stranger Things), where it is currently Spring and so I’m going to make a Spring Potato Salad, okay?
 Shoot me.
 I’ll probably enjoy it.
 I have posted a Herbed Potato Salad recipe in the past which everyone should try, but this time round, I’ve made this Spring Potato Salad recipe even healthier.
-Just because it’s the end of year festivities doesn’t mean we have a free pass to eat shit, got it?

 My Vegan Spring Potato Salad recipe couldn’t get any simpler to make.
 First off, the main component – small round Salad/New Potatoes that are roasted in an oven till they are crispy and golden.
 Whilst your taters are blistering in the oven, you’ll blanche off some Asparagus, Green Peas and Edamame Pods.
 This takes about 5 minutes, so don’t bother doing it till your Potatoes have almost finished roasting.
 Yay, now it’s assembly time!